guidogerb/guidogerb-website/@guidogerb/components/pages/protected/README.md

 3. Trigger the hosted UI redirect automatically when `autoSignIn` is enabled (default behaviour).
 4. Render children only after the user is authenticated.

 Pass a `logoutUri` to redirect users back to the hosted UI logout endpoint.

-Future iterations will accept custom loading/unauthenticated render props so tenants can provide branded experiences.
+### Custom unauthenticated fallback

+Provide the `fallback` prop to show a branded experience while the authentication state resolves.
+The prop accepts either a React node or a function that receives the current auth context and returns a node.
+When omitted, the component renders the default “Protected Loading…” status region.